Tōnalpōhualli: Description

 The tōnalpōhualli as aforementioned consists of twenty different day signs or Trecenas, which in almost all representations are accompanied with a glyph depicting its character.
 The Aztec form of writing is largely pictorial and was a semasiographic system, meaning writing existed separately from spoken word.
 The glyphs were recognizable to their meaning, and members of the population would understand what day it was and their current position in time.
-Since the Trecenas would repeat every twenty days they were accompanied by a number from 1-13.
+Since the Trecenas would repeat every twenty days they were accompanied by a number from 1 to 13.
 Usually the day count was depicted by small circles next to the main glyph adding up to the juncture of that day.
 The glyphs had to be understood by the population so there is a strong level of similarity in depiction of each trecena.
 However, the day count seems to be up to the discretion of the artist.
-The first day of the 13 day cycle would be one crocodile (Cipactli) and continue until 13 reeds (Acatl).
-The next 13 day cycle would begin with one jaguar (Ocelotl) and continue until 13 death (Miquiztli).
+The first day of the 13-day cycle would be one crocodile (Cipactli) and continue until 13 reeds (Acatl).
+The next 13-day cycle would begin with one jaguar (Ocelotl) and continue until 13 death (Miquiztli).
 During this cycle the Trecenas would repeat making the day eight crocodile (Cipactli) and so forth.
 This pattern would continue until all 20 day signs had been associated with numbers 1 through 13.
 The Trecenas and numbers were two separate identities, the day five deer (Mazatl) did not represent there being five deer, nor was there any significance to the number five other than as a defining number.
-The five relates to the juncture of the day, it comes after day 4 and before day 6 in this specific 13 day cycle.
-The 13 day cycles are subdivisions of the larger 260 day calendar, and they pertain to different rituals and times of the year.
+The five relates to the juncture of the day, it comes after day 4 and before day 6 in this specific 13-day cycle.
+The 13-day cycles are subdivisions of the larger 260-day calendar, and they pertain to different rituals and times of the year.
 The order of the days related to all aspects of life, they dictated when was the right time to plant maize and when to harvest.
-People felt that they would be vulnerable if the plantings and festivals didn't take place on the specified days.
+People felt that they would be vulnerable if the plantings and festivals did not take place on the specified days.
 The gods were also associated with different days, dictating when to hold a feast in each one's honor and which god to pray to.
 For example, One reed is associated with Quetzalcoatl, while two reeds are associated with Omacatl.
-The larger rituals would be on the first half of the 13 day cycles, but other important religious activities were done on specific Tonalpohualli days.
+The larger rituals would be on the first half of the 13-day cycles, but other important religious activities were done on specific Tonalpohualli days.
 For instance, the feast of the sun was held on four movement.
-Most things in day to day life were dependent on the correlating tōnalpōhualli—even given name.
+Most things in day-to-day life were dependent on the correlating tōnalpōhualli—even given name.
 When born, formal names would be the day you were born; for example, 5 lizard (Cuetzpalin), and this would determine the child’s destiny.
 Furthermore, marriages were dependent on the compatibility of the couple’s day signs and numbers.